 - Interlibrary Loan (ILL)

 Ten Windows-based internet terminals are available on the large table at the west end of the public area in the reading room.
 The terminals provide access to the Web, and are configured to enable reading as well as inputting CJK scripts.
 Three additional computers near the stack entrance provide access to stand-alone databases in Chinese, Japanese, and Korean respectively.
-An additional internet terminal is also available on the 100 level of the stacks near the stairs and elevator.
+Additional computers are also available on the 100 level of the stacks.
 Two network printers are available.